-The people who are really good candidates for a startup tend to be between 23 and 38 years old.
-Any younger than that and most people probably won’t take you seriously.
-Any older and you probably won’t have the time or energy to work until 3 a.m. every night.
+The people who are really good candidates for a startup tend to be between the ages of 23 and 38.
+Any younger than that, and most people probably won’t take you seriously.
+Any older, and you probably won’t have the time or energy to work until 3 a.m. every night.

-And a 2009 study by the Kaufman Foundation called “The Anatomy of an Entrepreneur” showed that the average age for founders was 40 years old.
+And a 2009 study by the Kaufman Foundation, called “The Anatomy of an Entrepreneur,” showed that the average age of founders was 40 years old.